Prep Time: 15 minutes | Cook Time: 1 hour 20 minutes | Total Time: 1 hour 35 minutes | Yield: 16 servings

 Jamaican Cornmeal Pudding

-Cornmeal pudding is a staple snack in Jamaica, sweet, gooey and full of rich coconut flavor.
-This recipe has classic ingredients, such as raisins and warm spices, and is also taken up a notch with a splash of rum!
+Our Jamaican Cornmeal Pudding recipe has classic ingredients, including raisins and warm spices.
+We take it up a notch with a splash of rum!

 - 5 cups coconut milk (canned) + ½ cup for soft top